 In the new study, researchers used miR-335, a microRNA that specifically weakens SOX4, a transcription factor that promotes tumor growth.
 They added precursor miR-335 to B-cells in vitro.
 Once inside cells transformed precursor to a mature active miR-335 and its packaged in vesicles - small coated membrane bags that extend from cells.
 Each cell can produce 100 000 containing miR-335 vesicles per day - enough to treat 10 cancer cells.

 To test the new system, the researchers treated human breast cancer cells vesicles with miR-335 in vitro.
 Then they transplanted tumor cells in mice.
 After 60 days, 100% (5/5) of mice in the control group had large tumors that while only 44% (4/9) of rodents treated with vesicle-miR-335, developed tumors.
 On average, the tumor treated mice were more than 260 times less than in the mice from the control group.

-In this case, the effect of the treatment was long - miR-335 levels are still elevated in the treated mice 60 days after transplantation of the vesicles and cancer cells.
+In this case, the effect of the treatment was long-term - the levels of miR-335 is still rising in the treated mice 60 days after transplantation of the vesicles and cancer cells.

 "We found that even small changes in gene expression of cancer cells after treatment were associated with a specific suppressive effect of molecules that promote tumor growth" - the researchers noted.

 The next task of scientists - to ensure that the B cells and vesicles were as close as possible to the tumor.
 Currently, researchers are working to improve the delivery system, improve treatment efficacy and reduce side effects.